Pai travel guide

 Accommodation for workers: Guesthouses with dedicated Wi-Fi routers in-room rather than shared lobby Wi-Fi work better for full-day home-based working.
 Several mid-range guesthouses in the town centre sois (₿600–1,200/night) provide this.
 The picturesque rice-field bungalows have poor connectivity — scenic but impractical for heavy work.

 Getting there: Minivan from Chiang Mai Arcade Bus Terminal to Pai: ฿150, 3 hours.
+An eSIM for Thailand is worth activating before arrival — mobile data is your backup when cafe Wi-Fi underperforms.
 Renting a motorbike in Pai (฿150–200/day) is essential — the town is small but the cafes and guesthouses are spread out.
+When you step away from the screen, Pai Canyon, hot springs, and waterfalls are all within a scooter ride — see things to do in Pai for the full day-trip rundown.

 Who Pai works for: Flexible freelancers, those on working holidays, writers, and designers.
 Not suited for: developers with heavy upload requirements, those with multiple daily video calls, or anyone on strict business schedules.